percona/pmm-doc/docs/install-pmm/add-services/index.md

-# Set up PMM Client
+# Adding services for PMM monitoring

 There are different ways to install PMM Client on a node and register it with PMM Server.
 Choose from: